Kleptomania: Substance use disorder

 Data from epidemiological studies additionally propose that there is an affiliation between kleptomania and substance use disorders along with high rates in a unidirectional manner.
 Phenomenological data maintain that there is a relationship between kleptomania and drug addictions.
 A higher percentage of cases of kleptomania has been noted in adolescents and young adults, and a lesser number of cases among older adults, which imply an analogous natural history to that seen in substance use disorders.
 Family history data also propose a probable common genetic input to alcohol use and kleptomania.
 Substance use disorders are more common in kin of persons with kleptomania than in the general population.
 Furthermore, pharmacological data (e.g., the probable efficacy of the opioid antagonist, naltrexone, in the treatment of both kleptomania and substance use disorders) could present additional support for a joint relationship between kleptomania and substance use disorders.
 Based on the idea that kleptomania and substance use disorders may share some etiological features, it could be concluded that kleptomania would react optimistically to the same treatments.
 As a matter of fact, certain non-medical treatment methods that are successful in treating substance use are also accommodating in treating kleptomania.

-Obsessive-compulsive disorder
+Obsessive–compulsive disorder

-Kleptomania is frequently thought of as being a part of obsessive-compulsive disorder (OCD), since the irresistible and uncontrollable actions are similar to the frequently excessive, unnecessary, and unwanted rituals of OCD.
+Kleptomania is frequently thought of as being a part of obsessive–compulsive disorder (OCD), since the irresistible and uncontrollable actions are similar to the frequently excessive, unnecessary, and unwanted rituals of OCD.
 Some individuals with kleptomania demonstrate hoarding symptoms that resemble those with OCD.

 Prevalence rates between the two disorders do not demonstrate a strong relationship.
-Studies examining the comorbidity of OCD in subjects with kleptomania have inconsistent results, with some showing a relatively high co-occurrence (45%-60%) while others demonstrate low rates (0%-6.5%).
-Similarly, when rates of kleptomania have been examined in subjects with OCD, a relatively low co-occurrence was found (2.2%-5.9%).
+Studies examining the comorbidity of OCD in subjects with kleptomania have inconsistent results, with some showing a relatively high co-occurrence (45–60%) while others demonstrate low rates (0–6.5%).
+Similarly, when rates of kleptomania have been examined in subjects with OCD, a relatively low co-occurrence was found (2.2–5.9%).

 Pyromania

-Pyromania, another impulse disorder, has many ties to kleptomania.
+Pyromania, another impulse-control disorder, has many ties to kleptomania.
 Many pyromaniacs begin fires alongside petty stealing which often appears similar to kleptomania.